Governor's School of North Carolina

-The Governor's School of North Carolina (GS, GSNC) is a publicly funded residential summer program for intellectually gifted high school students in the state of North Carolina.
+The Governor's School of North Carolina (GS, GSNC) is a publicly funded residential summer program for intellectually gifted high school students in the state of North Carolina, United States.
 North Carolina's Governor's School was the first such program in the United States, and has given rise to similar programs for gifted students in many other states.

 Program description

-Governor's School enrolls approximately 800 students each summer, half each in programs previously housed at High Point University in High Point, and as of 2022 housed at Winston Salem State University in Winston Salem (known as Governor's School West, or GSW) and at Meredith College in Raleigh (known as Governor's School East, or GSE).
+Governor's School enrolls approximately 800 students each summer, split between two host campuses.
+As of 2024, half attend Governor's School West (GSW) at Greensboro College, and half attend Governor's School East (GSE) at Meredith College in Raleigh.
 Governor's School is a program of the North Carolina Department of Public Instruction.

 Governor's School serves students in public, private, and home schools.
 Most students are rising seniors in high school, though students from some arts areas may be rising juniors.
 Students who attend Governor's School are nominated by their school or school system and selected on the basis of grades, test scores, an application essay and, for arts students, an audition.
 Students are accepted for a primary course of study, known as Area I, in which they will spend most of their class time.
-Area I disciplines include the following: academic areas of English, Spanish, French, mathematics, natural science and social science; artistic areas of art, choral music, dance, drama, and instrumental music.
+Area I disciplines include the following: academic areas of English, Spanish, mathematics, natural science and social science; artistic areas of art, choral music, dance, drama, and instrumental music.
 Each course emphasizes contemporary texts, compositions, artistic expressions, issues, and ideas in their respective disciplines.
-All students attend two additional areas of study outside of their primary area, and optional and required seminars and performances.
+All students attend two additional areas of study outside of their primary area as well as optional and required seminars and performances.
 Area II courses cover a variety of questions and ideas from the epistemological branch of philosophy.
-In Area III classes, students attempt to ground what they are learning in their Area I and II classes in their own personal experience.
+In Area III classes, students attempt to ground what they are learning in their Area I and II classes in their own personal experience through the lens of ethics and values.